KennethOnuorah/Gauss-Jordan-Elimination-Solver/README.md

 2. Multiplying a row by a nonzero number
 3. Adding a multiple of one row to another

 These three steps are done repeatedly until the identity matrix has been found.
-The three numbers on the rightmost side, as seen in the image above, are called the ***solutions*** to a system of equations.
+The three numbers on the rightmost side of the identity matrix, as seen in the above image, are called the ***solutions*** to a system of equations.

 Solving for an identity matrix can have three outcomes:
 1. **One solution**